TheHighFish/openholdembot/trunk/Documentation/README.txt

   It will apply some changes like background.colour, etc.
-* Finally you need MicroSofts HTML Help Workshop (http://www.microsoft.com/downloads/details.aspx?FamilyID=00535334-c8a6-452f-9aa0-d597d16580cc) This program makes it possible to create a tructured help-file from your html-files (first open the *.hhp file)
+* Finally you need MicroSofts HTML Help Workshop (http://www.microsoft.com/downloads/details.aspx?FamilyID=00535334-c8a6-452f-9aa0-d597d16580cc) This program makes it possible to create a structured help-file from your html-files (first open the *.hhp file)

 Don't worry - it is quite easy, you will see.